jamesrayman/Ero/docs/euclid.md

 If `x` is a tuple of References and `y` is a tuple of the same size, then assignment is carried out for corresponding elements of both tuples.

-For example, every line below is equivalent:
+For example, every line below is equivalent.

 ```text
 [a, b, c, d] = [2, 3, 2, 3]